Rif Dimashq offensive (September 2015)

-The Rif Dimashq offensive (September 2015), or the battle of "Allah al-Ghalib", was a battle launched by the rebels around Tall Kurdi, Adra and Harasta in Eastern Ghouta.
+The Rif Dimashq offensive (September 2015), or the battle of "Allah al-Ghalib", was a battle launched by Syrian rebels around Tall Kurdi, Adra and Harasta in Eastern Ghouta.

 The offensive

 On 11 September, the Jaysh al-Islam grouping launched the offensive towards the Adra Prison and captured Tell Kurdi and two buildings in the Adra woman prison.
 15 soldiers and at least nine rebels (including a leader and a spokesman) were killed during the fighting for Tell Kurdi.

 By the next day, rebels had captured "significant amount of territory" near the Adra prison and Harasta National Hospital.
 They also pushed into the town of Dhahiyat Al-Assad, but were reportedly pushed back by the National Defence Forces (NDF).
 Around 200 men of the 105th Brigade of the Republican Guard were brought in as reinforcements to recapture two hills overlooking Dhahiyat Al-Assad.

 On 13 September, rebels advanced deep inside the town of Harasta and captured the Military Security Branch, Electrical stations and Petrol Stations, while they also captured the Tal Kurdi Industrial District.
 The Army reportedly recaptured Tell Talet Raas Abou Za’id and positions along the Damascus-Homs International Highway.
 According to the SOHR, 38 rebels and at least 41 soldiers (including two brigadier generals) were killed since the offensive started.
 At the end of the day, Jaysh al-Islam announced to have completed the first phase of its offensive.

 On 14 September, 11 rebels were killed around Dhahiyat Al-Assad.

 On 17 September, the Syrian Army reportedly captured Abou Zayd Hill near the Homs-Damascus highway located in Harasta.

 On 21 September, the Republican Guard, assisted by the PLA and NDF, advanced from Abu Zayd and captured the village of Al-Kassarat.
 Pro-government Al-Masdar news claimed that the SAA had hence secured Dhahiyat Al-Assad area, reversing much of the initial rebel gains.

 On 22 September, the Republican Guard attacked the town of Jisreen, capturing the plum farm after killing 30 rebels.
 Meanwhile, Jaysh Al-Islam's attack on the south of Adra Industry City was repelled by the NDF.
 Intense SyAAF airstrikes on Duma were also reported.

 On 25 September, a pro-government source reported the Army captured a series of hills overlooking Harasta.
 The firefight killed 17 rebels and unknown number of soldiers.
 Two days later, government forces reportedly recaptured large parts of the Harasta Industrial Area.